1st Year

 - Meaning of a passage in reading

-- The word in the semantic and syntactic context
+- The word in semantic and syntactic context

 - Poetic and dramatic reading

-The path linked to movement techniques in the first year is aimed at improving the sense of self and the awareness of one's body in relation to space and to others.
-Through the analysis of its natural movement and the exploration of the body structure, training and movement techniques are experimented that enrich non-verbal expressive skills by developing control, energy and creativity.
+The path related to movement techniques, in the first year, is aimed at improving self-awareness and awareness of one's body in relation to space and others.
+Through the analysis of one's natural movement and the exploration of body structure, training and movement techniques are experimented with, enriching non-verbal expressive capabilities by developing control, energy, and creativity.

 PHYSICAL TRAINING